Precious metal: Aluminium

-Initially a precious metal that became common is aluminium.
-While aluminium is the third most abundant element and most abundant metal in the Earth's crust, it was at first found to be exceedingly difficult to extract the metal from its various non-metallic ores.
+Aluminium is now commonplace but was considered to be a precious metal until the late 1800s.
+Although aluminium is the third most abundant element and the most abundant metal in the Earth's crust, it was at first found to be exceedingly difficult to extract the metal from its various non-metallic ores.
 The great expense of refining the metal made the small available quantity of pure aluminium more valuable than gold.
 Bars of aluminium were exhibited at the Exposition Universelle of 1855, and Napoleon III's most important guests were given aluminium cutlery, while those less worthy dined with mere silver.
 In 1884, the pyramidal capstone of the Washington Monument was cast of 100 ounces of pure aluminium.
 By that time, aluminium was as expensive as silver.
 The statue of Anteros atop the Shaftesbury Memorial Fountain (1885–1893) in London's Piccadilly Circus is also of cast aluminium.
 Over time, however, the price of the metal has dropped.
 The dawn of commercial electric generation in 1882 and the invention of the Hall–Héroult process in 1886 caused the price of aluminium to drop substantially over a short period of time.